Rules of Procedures for Online Voting

 The board may modify the voting procedures for individual votes upon request of the e.V. membership if good reason for the change, as determined by the good judgment of the board, is provided.

 The rules of procedure for online voting have been decided by the membership of the KDE e.V. at the general assembly 2006 in Dublin on September 25th 2006.
-At the general assembly 2008 in Sint-Katelijne-Waver on August 11th 2008 the memebrship decided to introduce the Condorcet method for votings about decisions with more than two options.
+At the general assembly 2008 in Sint-Katelijne-Waver on August 11th 2008 the membership decided to introduce the Condorcet method for votings about decisions with more than two options.
+An online vote concluded June 19th 2022 extended section 2.1.